How will the new Airbnb taxation effect rentals in Mexico?

 For years the hotel industry has seen their bottom line hurt by individual rentals.
 Hotels are taxed and regulated and some of this tax money goes toward the promotion of the area as a touristic destination.
 The hotel industry accurately claimed that it was an unfair advantage over people with rentals not paying taxes because they were benefiting from the promotion of the area, but not paying for it.

-Hopefully now that things are becoming more streamlined, not only will people feel more sure of how taxation works, it will also help further the promotion of the area and help touristic infrastructure through the tax revenue.
+Hopefully now that things are becoming more streamlined, not only will people feel surer of how taxation works, but it will also help further the promotion of the area and help touristic infrastructure through the tax revenue.

 What is the best move for investors?